Creating a Conda package for a project with Fortran and Python code

 N=1000)

-Installing the Python bits of the package
+Installing the Python bits of the package Link to heading

 We will build our final Conda package in two steps, firstly by creating a pure Python package using setuptools and testing this by manually compiling our Fortran code (like we did above).
 Then we will write the build scripts to automate the compilation of the Fortran code so that, when the Conda package is installed, the Fortran library is automatically built.